-What Is a Trial Balance? – The Third Phase of Accounting
+What Is a Trial Balance?
+The Third Phase of Accounting

-Trial Balance is a source of locating errors of the ledger.
-Trial Balance is the third phase of the accounting cycle.
-Before processing for further accounting it is necessary to check the accuracy of the work being done.
-So trial balance provides the basis to check the accuracy of a ledger.
+Before complex accounting procedures are applied, it is necessary to check the accuracy of the work that has already been done.
+Therefore, a trial balance provides the basis to check the accuracy of a ledger.

 - It verifies that all the debits & credits are correctly posted and accurately calculated.

 - Through trial balance, financial statements can be prepared.